OSU-HPCC/hpc-lessons/07_scaling.md

 * The hybrid version never completes as quickly as the serial version.

-* The serial and OpenMP versions have similar results, with OpenMP being slightly faster.
+* The serial and OpenMP versions have similar results; with OpenMP being slightly faster.

 * We don't have any gains in the OpenMP version beyond four threads.

 * It's not worth our time to run a job computing 100,000,000 boxes on more than one node with four threads.

 * Strong scaling shows us that high performance computing is a last line of defense.
-It is useful to investigate all possibilities for speeding up our program on a personal computer before resorting to a parallel computing.
+It is useful to investigate all possibilities for speeding up our program on a personal computer before resorting to parallel computing.

 > How do your results compare to these?
 What interesting things happened?